 Operating under the theme “Opening the World of Biotechnology Learning for Thai Youth,” the project aimed to disseminate knowledge in science, technology, and bio-innovation to secondary level students, sparking their interest in these crucial fields.

-The academic camp featured hands-on practical learning sessions centred on two main topics:
+The academic camp featured hands-on practical learning sessions centred on two key thematic modules:

-The project attracted high interest, with over 160 teachers and students from Grades 7 to 12 from Srisongkhramwittaya School in Wongsaphung District, Loei Province, participating in the activities.
-The students engaged in both lectures and practical laboratory work, receiving close supervision and knowledge transfer from the Division of Biotechnology’s faculty members, scientists, researchers, and students.
+The project attracted strong interest, with over 160 teachers and students from Grades 7 to 12 from Srisongkhramwittaya School, Wangsaphung District, Loei Province, participating in the activities.
+Students engaged in both lectures and laboratory-based practical sessions, receiving close supervision and knowledge transfer from faculty members, scientists, researchers, and students from the Division of Biotechnology.

-This camp serves as a vital component in promoting STEM Education by enhancing critical thinking, experimental design, and hands-on learning skills.
-Critically, it helped to inspire participants and broaden their perspectives on bio-science, technology, and innovation, providing a foundational pathway for their further studies and future sustainable development in Thailand.
+This camp serves as a key initiative in promoting STEM Education by enhancing critical thinking, experimental design, and hands-on learning skills.
+Importantly, it inspired participants and broadened their perspectives on bioscience, technology, and innovation, providing a strong foundation for further education and Thailand’s future sustainable development.

 News Credit: Piyameht Thonglamoon